 “Importantly, the mere presence of a criminal investigatory motive or a dual motive – one valid and one impermissible – does not render an administrative stop or search invalid; instead, [the Court] ask[s] whether the challenged search or seizure would . . . have occurred in the absence of an impermissible reason.”
 Id.

-Here, the officer’s failure to precisely follow Section 510.4 of the Inglewood Police Department policy, in an of itself, does not make the inventory search invalid.
+Here, the officer’s failure to precisely follow Section 510.4 of the Inglewood Police Department policy, in an of itself, did not make the inventory search invalid.
 Officer Villcana complied substantially with Section 510.4, but his failure to precisely comply does not render the search invalid.
 So the district court’s ruling to deny the motion to suppress was affirmed.

-We present this summary of a federal case within the Ninth Circuit to show how the federal standard on a motion to suppress items found in an inventory search that may have seen like a fishing expedition is more lenient to officers than California’s standard, it seems.
+We present this summary of a federal case within the Ninth Circuit to show how the federal standard on a motion to suppress items found in an inventory search that may have seemed like a fishing expedition is more lenient to officers than California’s standard, it seems.